solyarisoftware/nera.vim/README.md

 ## To do

-- command `:NeraShow` must rebuilt giving a more clear output
 - add a help / online tutorial command
 - tune arguments validation
-- exoende syntax, managing not only RASA-like style syntax annotation, but also other variants (a la Alexa, DialogFlow, etc.)
+- extend syntax, managing not only RASA-like style syntax annotation, but also other variants (a la Alexa, DialogFlow, etc.)

 ## Changelog

 - v.
-0.3.0
+0.4.0
+  - `NeraLoad` new command to load script of commands
-  - `NeraShow` has now a cleaner list of key mappings
+  - `NeraMap` has now a cleaner list of key mappings
   - `NeraSet` now accept the function key argument just pressing the corresponding function key!

 ## 👏 Acknowledgements